 Before We Start

-In this article, I will show you How to plan a Practical, long term survival supplies list, But as usual, I am not going to give you a list.
+In this article, I will suggest to you How to plan a Practical, long term survival supplies list, But as usual, I am not going to give you a list.
 I will only suggest to you what to consider and why.
 You really should plan your own practical long term survival supplies list to suit your circumstances, needs and wants.
-Above, I have included a link to a workbook to make this task a little easier.
+I have included a link to a workbook to make this task a little easier.

 Please do not download a list from the internet and take it as gospel that it is what you need.
 Your circumstances, needs, weather conditions, terrain and more can be a lot different from the terrain and circumstances that the list was made for.

 For the purpose of this article, I am going to assume no or little help from any refugee organisation as it normally takes many months for any organisation to get things organised, especially if there are masses of refugees, and in this situation, you are likely to be a refugee.
 This means that you should not bank on help from others because most of them will be in a worse position than you.